radiantlogic-v8/documentation-new/documentation/cfs/03-configuration.md

 ### Application

 In the Tenant Administration Dashboard, navigate to the Applications section and select OpenID Connect.
-Click the New OpenID Connect Application button.
+Click **New OpenID Connect Application**.

 1. Enter a unique name for the OpenID Connect application.
 2. Enter a description.